DEA CANNABIS RESCHEDULING

 PUBLIC COMMENT VIEWER

-Here is a random public comment on the rescheduling of cannabis to Schedule III from joe wolf.
+Here is a random public comment on the rescheduling of cannabis to Schedule III from Steve Dziuk.

 Over 42,000 public comments were submitted.
 Public commenters, thank you for your courage!